Superintegrable systems with position dependent mass: Solution of determining equations

+while $D_1 F(...), D_2 F(...)$ and $D F(...)$ denote the derivations of functions $F(...)$ with respect to their the first, second and the only element correspondingly.

-Let us note that solutions presented at Line 18 of Table 2 correspond to Hamiltonian (\ref{H}) which can be reduced to the Hamiltonian with the constant mass and constant potential.
+Let us note that solutions presented in Item 17 of Table 2 correspond to Hamiltonian (\ref{H}) which can be reduced to the Hamiltonian with the constant mass and constant potential.
 It can be done using the inversion transformation ${\bf x}\to \frac{\bf x}{r^2}$.